 Some homeowners opt for M12 since it is lighter to carry, and it can do it just for minimal construction at home.
 It has also reduced vibrations and drilling noise than the past multi-tools.

-M18 brings the auto start where it ramps up oscillations slowly while starting a cut before getting to full speed, reducing any jumping or skitter before a kerf stops.
-But; more unwieldy, heavier.
+M18 brings the auto start where it ramps up oscillations slowly while starting a cut before getting to full speed, reducing any jumping or skittering before a kerf stops.
+But; more unwieldy, and heavier.

 The M12 multi-tool has a brushless motor that features 10,000 to 20,000 OPM in its speed and size.
 You can also carry it on the go because of its smaller and lighter size than the M18 multi-tool.